timbenniks/timbenniksdev-2024/content/4.writing/devrel-is-product-strategy-disguised-as-empathy.md

     answer: Empathy reveals friction points that shape product priorities.
 Done right, DevRel turns that feedback into design and growth decisions.
 ---

-**A Field Guide to building trust, teaching at scale, and measuring what matters**
+**A Field Guide to building trust, teaching at scale, and measuring what matters.**

-That title sounds dramatic, and it should.
 After a long time in this space, I've realized that Developer Relations isn't about hype, funnels, or swag.
 It's **product strategy disguised as empathy**.
 DevRel sits between engineering truth and developer reality, translating friction into insight and insight into scalable understanding.

-This playbook distills lessons from the field, shaped by my own work leading DevRel programs and the thinking of folks like [Marcos Placona](https://www.linkedin.com/in/marcosplacona/) and [Lee Robinson](https://www.linkedin.com/in/leeerob/).
-Together, they form a practical blueprint for how to build trust, create clarity, and grow developer ecosystems that last.
+This playbook distills lessons from the field, shaped by my own work leading DevRel programs, and the thinking of folks like [Marcos Placona](https://www.linkedin.com/in/marcosplacona/) and [Lee Robinson](https://www.linkedin.com/in/leeerob/).
+Please give these guys a follow, they are doing great work.

 ---